 |Fix 2.Turn Off LSPM||Go to Control Panel, click "Power Options > Change plan settings"...Full steps|

 |Fix 3.
 Perform a System Restore||Install and run EaseUS Todo Backup on your Windows 10 PC or laptop...Full steps|

 |Fix 4.
 Clear Temp Files||Press Windows key and R at the same time, then in the Run form, type temp and...Full steps|

 |Other Fixes to Windows Freezing||Adjust Virtual Memory > Run Disk Check > Run System File Checker...Full steps|

 According to users, random computer freezing usually appears after Windows 10 update.
 And the reason might be an incompatibility of hardware and drivers.
-To correct it, update all device drivers.
-If Windows 10 won't boot/start after update, you can create a WinPE disk to enter your OS and update drivers.
-The following operations apply to computers that start normally.
+To correct it, use EaseUS DriverHandy to update all device drivers.
+With just one click, it can fix all driver problems.
+This is convenient and saves you a lot of time.

 The PCI Express option Link State Power Management is part of the PCI-E Specification and works in conjunction with the active-state power management (ASPM) in Windows 10/8.1/8/7.
 If a Windows update freezes the computer, you can turn off Link State Power Management to fix it.

 Step 1.
 Go to Control Panel, click "Power Options > Change plan settings".

 Step 3.
 Switch "Link State Power Management" Off both in "Plugged in" and "On battery" under PCI Express.